-So if you have big dreams, (yay if you do, keep going!) the time to cultivate inner strength, peace and self-worth is now.
+So if you have big dreams, the time to cultivate inner strength, peace and self-worth is now.
 It will not get easier later, but in fact, may only get harder as you find yourself in a new arena that triggers things in other people.

 Which is what makes Shyamalan such an intriguing person to me.
 There is something about him that is so centered, so inwardly connected, so tuned into his passions above all else, that he can rise above the chorus of boos and negativity.
 He is a man that has never let outside circumstances dictate his fate.
 He has never let other people tell him what's possible, and who he should be.
 He has never let failure tell him he's not worthy of trying again.

 He knows that the only thing stopping him is him.